saranatour1/FeedMe/README.md

 ### Demo:

-- Sign In page: if you are already a user, you have are met with a sign in page, and if both regesteration or sign are successful
+- Sign In page: if you are already a user, you have are met with a sign in page, and if both regesteration or sign are successful.

+### Demo